About LEARN: Activities & Accomplishments

 K-12 Public Schools Use LEARN To Bring Education to Texas Children

 In accordance with the Texas Education Agency's Long Range Plan for Technology, TETN supports the mission of the Education Service Centers and Independent Schools Districts by providing distance education, virtual field trips, access to global educational activities, and professional development for teachers and administrators.
-Highlights of programs that were available to Texas public school children in 2011 include:
+Highlights of programs that were available to Texas public school children in 2012 include: